 Unfortunately, some of those within the Cricket fraternity, including those who have leadership positions in Western Australia, having heard Smith’s statement at the post-match press conference, agreed with Smith’s defiant attitude to stand in his position.
 This, unfortunately, included Adam Voges (recently retired).
 Voges’ reasons (see video 1:30 to 2 minutes) included his view that there was a lot of ‘upside’ to Smith remaining as Captain.
 That decision shouldn’t be left to Smith or Voges, but such a conclusion gives insufficient attention to the lack of judgment and the choices that Smith and other players have made: choices that shouldn’t be made in any match, at any level in the game.
-Cricket is a game of values, its senior players being role models for millions of Australians, and the motivation to do this surely should have serious implications for the tenure of cricket leaders.
+Cricket is a game of values, its senior players being role models for millions of Australians, whether you like it or not.
+Even if no other action is taken, there should be serious implications for the tenure of cricket leaders.
 A “win at all costs” attitude, including breaking the rules, needs to be stamped out immediately.

 Thankfully, Adam Gilchrist and Simon Katich have much clearer view of the inappropriateness of the admitted behaviour, at this early stage, and doubt whether Steve Smith can, or should, remain as Captain.